coveo/cli/packages/ui/atomic/create-atomic-component-project/template/readme.md

 <!-- TODO CDX-1358: Insert instruction to create other components -->
 If you used `npm init @coveo/atomic-component` or `npm init @coveo/atomic-result-component`, your component should already be in `src/components`.
-You can use either of this commands at the root of your project to add another component.
+You can use either of these commands at the root of your project to add another component.

 ## Testing your components locally

 You can test your component locally by adding them to `src/pages/index.html`.
-The code of the component should already be included, you just need to add the component tag to the markup of the page.
+The code of the component should already be included.
+You just need to add the component tag to the markup of the page.

 <!--
     TODO CDX-1356: tldr best practices and/or doc link.